Guide to Greek Usage in Cataloging

 Dasia: the mark of rough breathing before vowels ( )

-The dasia, which marks rough breathing, appears before vowels /ε, Η/η, O/ο, Ι/ι , and less often before Α/α) in the Greek language.
-It is romanized by an -h and is supplied whether or not the mark appears in the Greek vernacular text.
-All words beginning with Υ/υ always have the rough breathing; they always romanize with an -h.
+The dasia, which marks rough breathing, is romanized h .
+When it appears with a vowel or a diphthohg, the h precedes the romanized vowel or diphthong; when it appears with rho (Ρ,'ρ), the h follows the romanized rho (Rh, rh).
+The h is supplied as appropriate when the rough breathing does not appear in the Greek text) for example when the text is in all capitals, or, in Modern Greek when the text is in monotonic orthography).
+Exception: in Modern Greek, romanize Ρ/'ρ as Rh/rh only if the rough breathing appears in the Greek text.
 As Modern Greek publications now print only monotonic (one accent) texts, you must consult a dictionary printed in the polytonic (many accents) system of accentuation to determine if a particular word is written with the rough breathing mark before a vowel.
-When searching for titles that contain any words using the dasia, you must supply the initial -h or your search will fail.
+When searching for titles that contain any words using the dasia, you must supply the initial h or your search may fail.

 Examples of the romanization of rough breathing: